 A barcoded library card is issued through the mail upon approval of the application.
 It is valid only for the person to whom it is issued, and that person is responsible for all materials checked out on the card.
 The card is valid for one year (or for Bowdoin Friends, until the expiration of Friends’ membership).
 Please keep the library card if you expect to renew it in future years.

 All library users are asked to handle library materials with care.
 The Guest Borrower card does not entitle the bearer to interlibrary loan or other specialized services reserved for members of the College.

 The Library reserves the right to revoke a card for violations of library policies.

 A Guest Borrower card is valid for one year from date of issue (or for Bowdoin Friends, until the expiration of Friends’ membership).
 The Library card may be renewed at the Hawthorne-Longfellow Library Circulation Desk; please bring the expired card in for renewal.
 Outstanding fees must be paid before a card may be renewed.

 Books and Government Documents may be checked out at the Circulation Desk of Hawthorne-Longfellow, Hatch Science Library, and the Music Library.
 The Guest Borrower card must be presented to check out a book.
 The loan period is two weeks, but books are subject to immediate recall at any time.
 DVDs and videos may be borrowed for one week, or may be used at viewing stations in the Library.

 Periodicals do not circulate to Guest Borrowers.

-The collections of the Art Library and the Language Media Center, and recordings at the Music Library, must be used in-house.
+The collections of the Art Library and the Media Commons, and recordings at the Music Library, must be used in-house.